My Take on the Long-Term Side Effects of Inhalers

-I have a theory about the long-term effects of taking inhalers.
+I have a hypothesis about the long-term side effects of taking albuterol inhalers.
 I'm not going to use science here.
 I'm simply going to use my own history as proof.

 So, I’m fifteen-years-old.
 It’s 1985.
 I’m what doctors call a "high-risk" asthmatic.
 I’m puffing on inhalers an awful lot!
-For instance, I’m a first generation albuterol puffer.
-I'm also a first-generation inhaled corticosteroid puffer.
+For instance, I’m a first-generation albuterol puffer.
+I'm also a first-generation inhaled corticosteroid (ICS) puffer.

-Sure, they do studies on this new medicine.
-They learn that it's safe.
+Sure, they do studies on this new medicine to learn that it's safe before the FDA approves it.
 They learn that it works for asthma.
 But, do they take into consideration what years of inhaling inhaled medicine does to a person?
-I mean, will it somehow damage airway cells in a way that might cause something worse than asthma.
+I mean, will it somehow damage airway cells in a way that might cause something worse than asthma?
 I mean, something like cancer?
-I mean, how do they know it doesn't do this?
+How do they know it doesn't do this?

 And here I am worrying about my future.

-I pose my question to Dr. O. "Um, are their long-term consequences to all this inhaler puffing?”
+I pose my question to Dr. O. "Um, are there long-term side effects to using my albuterol inhaler so much?"

-He smiles.
-He sits down on his black, leather doctor's chair.
-He leans back until his back hits the wall.
+He smiles, sits down on his black, leather doctor's chair, and leans back until his back hits the wall.
 He puckers his lips, as though searching for the perfect way of articulating an answer.
 He says, “You know, you have high-risk asthma.
 If you don’t take these medicines every day, you won’t have a future.”

 There is a moment of silence.
-Then he continues, “But, these medicines are run through the ringer.
-They are studied.
-They have tested up the ying yang.
+Then he continues, “But, these medicines are run through the wringer.
+They are studied and have been tested up the ying-yang.
 Side effects are considered negligible.”

 There was another pause, then he added: "And they keep you alive now.
 So, I wouldn't worry about the future."

 It was a good answer, I think.
 But, still, I’m not satisfied.
 Sure, side effects are negligible.
-That’s what their studies show.
 But, they can’t go into the future.
 They can’t see me in the future.
-They can’t see inside my body in 2018.
-How will years of inhaling this stuff affect me?
+How will years of inhaling albuterol affect me?
 Will it cause cancer long-term?
-Will the 2018 version of me have albuterol induced name disease?

-Ah, so what about those long-term side effects?
+Ah, so what about those long-term side effects of using my albuterol inhaler?
 How did all that puffing affect me?

 Well, I'm still here.
 I'm breathing fine.
 In fact, I'm still puffing.
 But, thankfully, the inhalers today are a heck of a lot stronger.
-They only need to be taken twice a day.
-And they prevent asthma symptoms.
+I only need to take mine twice a day and it prevents asthma symptoms.
 In fact, they are so good that sometimes I don't even feel like I have asthma anymore.

-And, now that I think of it. inhalers have been around since 1956.
-One would think, if there were long-term consequences of puffing, they would be well known by now.
+And, now that I think of it, inhalers have been around since 1956.2 One would think, if there were long-term consequences of puffing, they would be well known by now.
 And, let it be known, that there are no long-term consequences of puffing.
 I think, if anything, I am living proof of that.